pu2clr/SI4735/extras/schematic/README.md

   .
   .

+  // check if some status was changed
- // Show the current frequency only if it has changed. if ( statusChanged )
+  if ( statusChanged )
   {
-    // If the status has changed and the epapsed time is less than minimal time, wait a bit more for saving new data. if ((millis() - storeTime) > STORE_TIME)
+    // If the status has changed and the elapsed time is less than minimal time, wait a bit more for saving new data. if ((millis() - storeTime) > STORE_TIME)
     {
       saveAllReceiverInformation();